1

 See the day-by-day itinerary below.

-You arrive at Colombo Airport, where you will be greeted by our team in Sri Lanka.
-From here, you’ll be driven to Habarana, where you’ll spend your first evening in Sri Lanka.
+You arrive at the airport in Colombo, where you are met by our local representatives in Sri Lanka.
+You are then transferred to Habarana, where you spend your first evening in Sri Lanka.

 Hotel (example): Acme Grand hotel